luncheonette/the-sunview/_posts/2019-09-30-alex-strada.md

 they produce.<br>
 [vehiclevehiclevehicle.com](https://vehiclevehiclevehicle.com/)

-This meeting will take place on Monday May 27 at 7pm.
+This meeting will take place on Monday September 30 at 7pm.

 The Sunview Luncheonette<br>
 221 Nassau Street, Brooklyn NY 11222